-Your vehicle has a Supplemental Restraint System (SRS) with frontal airbags to help protect the driver and a front seat passenger.
+Yqur car has a Supplemental Restraint System (SRS) with frontal airbags to help protect the driver and a front seat passenger.

-SRS This system also includes an indicator light on the instrument panel to alert you to a possible problem with the system.
+This system also includes an indicator light on the

+instrument panel to alert you to a possible problem with the system.

-Following are the most important things you need to know about your airbags.
+The most important things you need to know about your airbags are:

 - Airbags do not replace seat belts.
-They supplement seat belts by providing extra protection for the heads and chests of front seat occupants. - Airbags offer no protection in side impacts, rear impacts, rollovers, or minor or moderate collisions.
-Airbags are designed to deploy only during a severe frontal collision (such as a 25 mph [40 km/h] crash into a parked car of similar size and weight). - Airbags can pose serious hazards.
+The seat belts are the occupants' primary protection in all types of collisions.
+The airbags supplement the seat belts by providing extra protection for the head and chest of each front seat occupant in a moderate to severe frontal collision. - Airbags offer no protection in side impacts, rear impacts, rollovers, or minor collisions.
+Airbags are designed to deploy only during a moderate to severe frontal collision. - Airbags can pose serious hazards.
 To do their job, airbags must inflate with tremendous force and speed.
-So while airbags save lives, they can cause serious injuries to adults and larger children who are not wearing seat belts, are not wearing them properly, are sitting too close to the airbag, or are not sitting in a good position.
+So while airbags save lives, they can cause serious injuries to adults and larger children who are not wearing seat belts, are not wearing them properly, are sitting too close to the airbag, or are not sitting in a proper position.
 Infants and small children are at an even greater risk of injury or death.

-What you should do: Always wear your seat belt properly and sit upright and as far back as possible from the steering wheel or dashboard.
+What you should do: Always wear your seat belt properly, and sit upright and as far back as possible from the steering wheel or dashboard.